 We don’t get a lot of time.
-Sometimes new patients come in unexpectedly or someone comes at the wrong time and your 1 hour block for an eval is suddenly only 30 minutes.
+Sometimes new patients come in unexpectedly or someone comes at the wrong time and your 1-hour block for an eval is suddenly only 30 minutes.
 Do you know how to get the most out of your eval time with the patient?
 Do you know what things are the most important for getting a complete eval when time is limited?

-A thorough assessment does not necessarily need to take a full hour.
+Thorough hand therapy assessments do not necessarily need to take a full hour.

 First: Know your purpose